inbo/fscc/README.md

 ### Acknowledgments
-This evaluation is based on data that was collected by partners of the official [UNECE ICP Forests Network](http://icp-forests.net/contributors).
+This evaluation is based on data that was collected by partners of the official [UNECE ICP Forests Network](https://www.icp-forests.net/).
 Part of the data was co-financed by the European Commission.
-The Intellectual Property and Publication Policy (IPPP) covers rules, rights and obligations to be applied for data supply, request, and use from the official ICP Forests PCC Collaborative Database (ICP Forests DB).
+The Intellectual Property and Publication Policy (IPPP) covers rules, rights and obligations to be applied for data supply, request, and use from the official ICP Forests PCC Collaborative Database.

 ### Contact
-For any questions, suggestions, or inquiries related to this project, please contact the Forest Soil Coordinating Centre (FSCC) (<fscc@inbo.be>) of [ICP Forests](http://icp-forests.net/) at the [Research Institute for Nature and Forest (INBO)](https://www.vlaanderen.be/inbo/en-gb/researchdomains/data-infrastructuur/international-cooperation-programmes/) in Flanders, Belgium:
+For any questions or suggestions related to this project, please contact the Forest Soil Coordinating Centre (FSCC) (<fscc@inbo.be>) of [ICP Forests](http://icp-forests.net/) at the [Research Institute for Nature and Forest (INBO)](https://www.vlaanderen.be/inbo/en-gb/researchdomains/data-infrastructuur/international-cooperation-programmes/) in Flanders, Belgium:

 * Bruno De Vos: <bruno.devos@inbo.be>
 * Nathalie Cools: <nathalie.cools@inbo.be>
-* Heleen Deroo: <heleen.deroo@inbo.be>

 The Programme Co-ordinating Centre (PCC) (<PCC-ICPForests@thuenen.de>) of ICP Forests at Thünen Institute of Forest Ecosystems is entrusted with a broad range of tasks in the fields of programme management, data processing, evaluations, and reporting.